scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout2.md

 ## Objection

 Here I briefly raise a problem for this account of the meaning of life.
 Suppose we grant that the lives of Jesus, Noah, the other Saints had external value because each of them had a God given purpose.
-It does not thereby follow that each human has a God given purpose.
-The candidates for this God given purpose seem unsatisfactory:
+It does not thereby follow that each human has a God given purpose, i.e., it does not follow that you have a God given purpose.
+And the candidates for this God given purpose seem unsatisfactory:

 + **Suggestion 1:** Our purpose is to serve God.